Enjoy the Norfolk Broads at your own pace from the comfort of a luxury cruiser

 Moorings at Burgh Castle:

-Burgh Castle – Riverbank side on moorings just upstream from Burgh Castle Maria.
+Burgh Castle – Riverbank side on moorings just upstream from Burgh Castle Marina.
 Electric hook up available.

 The Fisherman’s Inn – Mooring for pub patrons.